 Employers want to hire someone who is focused on coming in and helping them succeed.
 You need to play the game if you want to get hired.

-Let them bring up salary, benefits, etc. (usually after a couple rounds of interviews once they know they’re interested).
+Let them bring up salary, benefits, etc.

 If this is your first interview with a company, you can skip this step.